sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 #### The RECEIVE CARDS tag

-Sometimes when you Study Under a Master, you end up with study aids.
+Sometimes when you Study Under a Master, you are given study aids.

 When you Study Under a Master to gain...  | You also take...
 ------------------------------------------|------------------------------